remotecom/be_challengex/README.md

 # RemoteChallengeMailer

-Mailer client to be used in Remote's elixir code challenge
+Simple mailer client to be used in Remote's elixir code challenge

 ## Installation